skulpt/skulpt/CONTRIBUTING.md

 $ lineman spec-ci
 ```

-Note: You can get more information on Lineman operation by adding the _--vebose_ option to Lineman commands.
+Note: You can get more information on Lineman operation by adding the _--verbose_ option to Lineman commands.

 # Documentation